 Women are the opposite.
 They are extremely connected.
 Work is connected to home is connected to the church is connected to hobbies is connected, etc, etc. When they think about a problem at work, it automatically makes them think about a problem at home and a problem at church and any other problem that might be related in the smallest way.

 So, you ask a man how his day at work was, the answer is “fine”.
 Why?
 His work box is put away already and he’s at home now.
 Different box.

 Ask a women how her day was and you might be listening to a monologue about her entire perspective on life (some hyperbole there).
 Because everything is connected.

-While developing as a fetus, boy’s brains are given a testosterone bath at one point and it burns away part of our corpus collosum.
+While developing as a fetus, boy’s brains are given a testosterone bath at one point and it burns away part of their corpus callosum.
 What is that?
 That is the bridge that connects the two halves of our brains together.
 That’s right, men are partially brain-dead.
-But that’s OK, because we sort of make up for it by having 4% more brain matter in general.
+But that’s OK because we sort of make up for it by having 4% more brain matter in general.
 That’s the trade, we get more brain matter, women get more connectivity.
-That’s why women are better at multitasking and men are better at single minded purposeful attack of a problem.
+That’s why, generally, women are better at multitasking and men are better at the single-minded purposeful attack of a problem.
 We need both in this world.